WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README_trinket.md

 **BUT** you have to work out what to put in the setheading line in place of the question mark.

-When you have sorted this out, run the code several times and check the number printed in the Python shell (which is the value of S) and the position of the second hand.
+When you have sorted this out, run the code several times and check the number printed in the text result window (which is the value of S) and the position of the second hand.
 Do they agree?

 If the second hand doesn't point in the right direction you need to adjust your code and try again.
 Don't worry if you the hand position isn't right first time - all coders have to try things lots of times until they get the code just right.